 What is a Preferred Stock?

 The term “stock” refers to ownership or equity in a firm.
 There are two types of equity – common stock and preferred stock.
 Preferred stockholders have a higher claim to dividends or asset distribution than common stockholders.
 Within the vast spectrum of financial instruments available today, preferred stocks (or “preferreds”) occupy a unique place.
-Because of their characteristics, they straddle the line between stocks and bonds.
+Because of their characteristics, they straddle between stocks and bonds.
 Technically, they are equity securities, but they share many characteristics with debt instruments.
 The details of each preferred stock depend on the particular issue.

 Preferred shareholders have priority over common stockholders when it comes to dividends, which generally yield more than common stock and can be paid monthly or quarterly.
-These dividends can be fixed or set in terms of a benchmark interest rate such as LIBOR and are often quoted as a percentage in the issuing description.
+These dividends can be fixed or variable and set in terms of a benchmark interest rate and are often quoted as a percentage in the issuing description.
 Adjustable-rate preferred shares specify certain factors that influence the dividend yield, and participating preferred shares can pay additional dividends that are reckoned in terms of common stock dividends or the company’s profits.
 As with common stock, the decision to pay a preferred dividend is at the discretion of a company’s board of directors.

 Unlike common stockholders, preferred stockholders have limited rights which usually does not include voting.
 Preferred stock combine features of debt, in that it pays fixed dividends, and equity, in that it has the potential to appreciate in price.
 This is of appeal to investors seeking stability in their future cash flows.